 Tenofovir DF replacement for TAF is scientifically proven to improve quality of life by decreasing bone loss and complications with the kidneys

 Tenofovir DF Exchange for TAF: Posted in: 26 February 2018

 People with HIV binding from the old tenofovir disoproxil fumarate ™ (TDF) formulation of tenofovir ™ alafenamide ™ (TAF) were more efficient in maintaining suppression of viral load and showed improvements in both bone density and renal function, based on their biomarkers, according to studies presented in the 2016 ASM Microbe conference last month in Boston.

 Gilead Sciences "which owns the brand tenofovir disoproxil fumarate ™ (brand name Viread ™ and a component of the Complera Atripla and Truvada co-formulations and Stribild ) is one of the most widely used antiretroviral drugs in antiretroviral therapy (ART) and has been generally considered safe and well tolerated but may cause loss of bone mass soon after initiation of treatment and lead to kidney problems in susceptible individuals.

 Tenofovir DF to TAF: The active agent tenofovir diphosphate, is "delivered" more efficiently to the cells and this is a kind of "plus" that can not be ignored.

-I have read, not sure what would have been the reliable source that has given me this context, and since then I wonder about the whys of time dilation with regard to shifting from the better to the worse.
+I have read, and I am not sure what would have been the reliable source that gave me this context, and since then I wonder about the whys of time dilation in relation to the change in the wholeness of the best in place of the worst.
 I did not need to think much, but I did not remember which text it was in, and because I have tried to use a more personal and human posture (Yes E. Mandetta, you're right, people who see here also need a lap!
 I wanted so much yours, in that promise ...).

 Well, what keeps them from acting decently is this: